PhD Application Instructions

 Ohio State students: Ohio State students are only required to submit transcripts from other institutions attended, if any.
 Ohio State transcripts will be obtained internally for the review process and do not need to be submitted with your application.

 Important: If admitted, a final official copy of all transcripts will be required at that time by the Graduate Admissions Office.
 A hard copy is not required as a part of the application process.

 - Online submission: During the application process, applicants will be prompted to enter the e-mail addresses of their recommenders.
 The Graduate Admissions Office will automatically send an e-mail to these addresses with details on how to submit an online reference letter once you submit your online application.
 Applicants are encouraged to contact their references to be sure they received the instructions from the Graduate Admissions Office and have provided a recommendation.

 4. Submit official TOEFL (if applicable) Scores:

 - TOEFL scores are required of all applicants whose native language is not English.
 No student will be considered for admission until proof of English is received.
 If a student receives a degree from a U.S. institution, TOEFL scores are not needed.
-(Our most competitive applicants have scores of at lest 100 (TOEFL iBT).
-WE PREFER THE TOEFL TEST.
+Our most competitive applicants have scores of at lest 100 (TOEFL iBT.)
+The minimum TOEFL score to apply is 79.